christopherclary/appropriate-tech/README.md

 # Appropriate Tech: who can speak for whom and how

 In this workshop students will use their online personas to create art about themselves and their classmates.
 First we'll discuss appropriation versus privacy and artistic freedom versus social justice — looking at a recent art world controversy.
 Then we'll learn about zine culture and how it embraces and critques appropriation.
 Students will create a self-portrait zine using a thread from their emails, texts, apps, or feeds.
-Finally, students will protray each other using the same material as a way to see one another differently.
+Finally, students will portray each other using the same material as a way to see one another differently.
 Trusting each other with their content.

 ## Homework (15 minutes)
 Take 15 minutes to watch this [video](https://video.vice.com/en_us/embed/58dabbab91d237b4148aa34f) about the controversy surrounding Dana Schutz's painting from the 2017 Whitney Biennial.
 Then read this [article](https://news.artnet.com/art-world/parker-bright-paris-protest-1227947) about Parker Bright who protested Dana's painting and was the subject of a Neïl Beloufa work at the Palais de Tokyo museum in Paris.<br>